AlbertoV5/DxTracker-Reaper/README.md

 # DxTracker for Reaper (using Resemblyzer)

-Find speakers in audio file using A.I.
-(Resemblyzer) and update your Reaper session.
+Track different speakers in your Reaper session using AI (Resemblyzer).

 https://github.com/resemble-ai/Resemblyzer